Const-me/Whisper/SampleClips/Readme.txt

 That variant of 1650 delivers 2.6 TFlops FP32, and 128.1 GB/second VRAM bandwidth.

 The AMD APU in the laptop delivers 1.6 TFlops FP32, and 51.2 GB/second memory bandwidth.

+The loading times in these logs make little sense because they depend heavily on the disk cache implemented in the OS kernel.
+Ideally, I needed to reboot Windows before every test, but I didn’t do that.